 If you are trying to figure out whether renting vs buying a home is better for you, this page provides a lot of information to help you.
-For starters, many renters ask: Is it better to rent or own my home?
-So you are in good company.
+It is quite common for renters to ask whether it is better to rent or own their home, so you are in good company.
 While there are some really good reasons to rent — such as, you do not plan to stay in your current general location for over 3 years — there are also many great reasons to own your home.

 Please contact me — 303-242-8831 — and let’s discuss your options.
 Buying a home is often more attainable than people may think.
 And with the home value appreciation trend we have seen in the metro Denver area since 1992, buying sooner than later may have a big positive impact on your future.
-For instance, today’s home buyers are tomorrow’s homeowners and benefit from that ownership.
+For instance, today’s home buyers are tomorrow’s homeowners and can experience the benefits of owning a home.

 Impact on paying yourself versus paying your landlord